kastergarta/hawkathon_front_end/README.md

 ## HAWKATHON

-This is a singel page website that have all to functionality to advertise and run hackathon.
+This is a singel page website that have all the functionality to advertise and run hackathon.

 ### `Tech stack`